2nd grade helping verbs worksheets

 A helping verb teams up with a main verb: she is running, they have finished, we will visit.
 Second graders find the helper by first finding the action word, then looking just in front of it.
-The common helpers are is, are, was, were, has, have, had, will, and can.

 The kind of sentences you'll get